wvolkers/Ai-FindMyPhoto/README.md

 #### Load the code on the Python prompt

-Thisfunction will initialize the libraries, variables and functions, it will not start the demo.
+This function will initialize the libraries, variables and functions, it will not start the demo.

 Copy/paste this to your Python command prompt ( >>> ) and press enter.